During the October 26, 2022 maintenance window, Singularity was removed and replaced with Apptainer. The commands

 .singularity.
 Next, run the image simply using

-Running Singularity in a Batch Job
+Running Apptainer in a Batch Job

-Running a job with Singularity is as easy as running other jobs, simply include your resource requests, and include any commands necessary to execute your workflow.
+Running a job with Apptainer is as easy as running other jobs, simply include your resource requests, and include any commands necessary to execute your workflow.
 For more detailed information on creating and running jobs, see our SLURM documentation or Puma Quick Start.
 An example script might look like:

 Example Recipe Files